 - payment to Ukraine or importing of national currency UAH.
 As an exception, UAH, which was previously exported from Ukraine or sent overseas, may be imported /sent to Ukraine without individual license.

 - obligatory customs declaration in case of import or export of foreign currency in the amount exceeding EUR 10,000 equivalent; foreign individuals may export of foreign currency exceeding EUR 10,000 equivalent if they provide proof that such amount was previously imported to Ukraine

 In addition to General Currency Control Rules as described above, since end of 2013 the National Bank of Ukraine (the NBU) has introduced number of temporary currency controls measures to control outflow of foreign currency from Ukraine and stabilize national currency Hryvna (UAH).
 Key temporary restrictions include:

-- limitations on withdrawal of cash from bank accounts and for the purchase of foreign currency by private individuals:
+- limitations on the purchase of foreign currency by private individuals: